-Radial head subluxation means that the radius, one of two long bones in the lower arm (forearm), has pulled away from its normal position.
+Nursemaid's elbow, also called radial head subluxation, means that the radius has pulled away from its normal position.
+(The radius is one of two long bones in the lower arm, or forearm.)
 The ligament that supports the radial bone then slips into the elbow joint.
 When this happens, the radial bone can't move back into its normal place.

-Medical attention is needed if your child has symptoms of radial head subluxation.
+Medical attention is needed if your child has symptoms of nursemaid's elbow.

 Allow your child to keep the arm in the most comfortable position until you get medical help.

 You can also put an ice pack on your child's elbow.
 But if your child resists, don't insist.
-Be careful not to move your child's arm from his or her most comfortable position.
+Be careful not to move your child's arm from the most comfortable position.

 The doctor may place a sling or splint on your child's arm to wear until all pain is gone.
 If your child can move the arm normally without pain soon after treatment, a sling or a splint is not needed.

-Although your child heals quickly, he or she has a greater chance of having another radial head subluxation, especially in the first few weeks after being injured.
+Although your child heals quickly, they have a greater chance of having nursemaid's elbow again, especially in the first few weeks after being injured.

-Be sure to follow your doctor's directions on how to care for your child after a radial head subluxation.
+Be sure to follow your doctor's directions on how to care for your child after nursemaid's elbow.

 To learn more about Healthwise, visit Healthwise.org.